waggle-sensor/sage-website/docs/tutorials/accessing-data.md

 If you've identified protected data you are interested in, please [contact us](/docs/contact-us) so we can help get you access.

 In the case of protected files, you'll need to provide authentication to your tool of choice.
-These will be your portal username and access token.
+These will be your portal username and access token which can be found in the [Access Credentials](https://portal.sagecontinuum.org/account/access) section of the site.

 ![Access Credentials](./images/access-token.png)